 It is canning season!
-My poor roommate is enduring the explosion of mess in our kitchen every night.
+My poor roommate is enduring the explosion of a mess in our kitchen every night.
 I have made 2 batches of cherry salsa, but gave it all away.
-This week is the last of the cherries; third time is a charm (which makes 30 lbs of cherries this year) and I’m keeping this batch… probably…mostly.
-I have flats of tomatoes, herbs, cucumbers for pickles, and peaches strewn all over the place (ripening).
+This week is the last of the cherries; third time is a charm (which makes 30 lbs of cherries this year) and I'm keeping this batch… probably…mostly.
+I have flats of tomatoes, herbs, cucumbers for pickles, and peaches are strewn all over the place (ripening).
 Last night I washed the 6 dozen jars that my mother had collected for me, organized rings and lids for them all.
 I am ready to can my heart out.
 I have a pretty great roommate to put up with the mess.
-I’ll of course share my preserves, and here I am already giving away my not-even-made-yet cherry salsa.
+I'll, of course, share my preserves, and here I am already giving away my not-even-made-yet cherry salsa.
 It feels good to give and share the love.

-I have a tendency to get really focused on processing, freezing, canning and occasionally I forget, it’s peach season, that means eat them fresh!
-Salads like our peach basil or peach avocado salsa are amazing with fresh peaches, and there are so many more recipes like this one, that are best with fresh fruit.
+I have a tendency to get really focused on processing, freezing, canning and occasionally I forget, it's peach season, that means eat them fresh!
+Salads like our peach basil or peach avocado salsa are amazing with fresh peaches, and there are so many more recipes like this one, that is best with fresh fruit.
 I am sure you can grill canned or frozen peaches as well; have you tried it?
 Did it work?
 Please leave your experiences in the comments below.
 While visiting family I made grilled peaches as a side dish with chipotle BBQ steak, so delicious!

-Usually family visits mean kid activities: my nephews 3 and 6 are demanding of my time and attention.
+Usually, family visits mean kid activities: my nephews 3 and 6 are demanding of my time and attention.
 This visit, my sister-in-law took the boys camping and I had a chance to hang with my brother.
-Just him and I, something we hadn’t done in years, I think since we lived together, before he got married!
-It wasn’t all sunshine a rainbows living with my brother as adults, but we were pretty close.
+Just him and I, something we hadn't done in years, I think since we lived together before he got married!
+It wasn't all sunshine a rainbows living with my brother as adults, but we were pretty close.
 Life gets busy and when he had kids, they got priority.
 It was great to reconnect, I even stayed an extra day.
 We grilled out and watched Russell Peters comedy on Netflix.
 We also Skyped with Mom and Dad so it was a true family event.

 Having the kids gone and an extra day meant I had time to do a little shopping.
 What do I need?
 NOTHING.
 But I did purchase some shoes- I have a thing for ridiculously high heels in animal prints and candy colors.
-Oh man did I satisfy those requirements, and for a deal!
+Oh man, did I satisfy those requirements, and for a deal!
 Both pairs of shoes were deeply discounted.
-I’m not generally a peep toe fan, but the color on these was too good to pass up.
+I'm not generally a peep toe fan, but the color on these was too good to pass up.

-Of course there were a half a dozen other pairs that looked like they needed a good home, but my sense and reason won out.
+Of course, there were a half a dozen other pairs that looked like they needed a good home, but my sense and reason won out.
 Plus, I can only wear one pair at a time, right?
 I still think about those other shoes, I hope they found someone to love them.